Notes to the consolidated financial statements

 Derivative financial instruments.
 The Group may enter into a variety of derivative financial instruments to manage its exposure to commodity price risk, foreign currency risk, interest rate risk and risk of changes in the price of freight.

 Derivatives are initially recognised at fair value; any directly attributable transaction costs are recognised in profit or loss as they are incurred.
-Subsequent to initial recognition, derivatives are measured at fair value, and changes therein are generally recognised in profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedge relationship.
+The subsequent changes are recognised in profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedge relationship.